Skip to main content

 1.1.4 Install

-As discussed above there are two ways to install Browser library, with or without BodeJS.
-Both ways have their own pros and cons and it depends on users needs what way should be takes.
-But it is recommended to first go with BrowserBatteries installation method first.
-If user have some special needs, like from the OS, after that go with the installation that ues NodeJS.
+As discussed above, there are two ways to install the Browser library, with or without NodeJS.
+Both approaches have their pros and cons, and it depends on the user's needs which one to take.
+It is recommended to start with the BrowserBatteries installation method.
+If the user has special needs (for example related to the OS), then use the installation that uses NodeJS.

 1.1.4.1 Install without NodeJS